Ali-Mikael/Pen-testing/h6-shells.md

 <img width="705" height="187" alt="2026-05-04-00:21:36" src="https://github.com/user-attachments/assets/0443acb7-149c-4576-81bb-7c19785b10ef" />

-## Not yet...
+## Sike!
+Not yet...
-Before moving forward I decided to **drop the full payload** on the victim to make sure it would even run:
+Before moving forward I decided to **drop the full payload** on the victim to make sure that running the actual payload itself is not the issue here:

 <img width="797" height="190" alt="2026-05-04-00:25:46" src="https://github.com/user-attachments/assets/87e8e960-c950-4cf3-a0d2-2881c42f2a62" />